A loss of balance can happen even if we’re messing around with our body.

 8. Pain is our greatest teacher and gives us back our body and balance

-Once the brain remembers that it can produce more positive feel-good sensations, you’re well on your way to restoring and maintaining balance.
+Once the brain remembers that it can produce more positive feel-good sensations.
+You’re well on your way to restoring and maintaining balance.

 Somatics Body and Balance Movements

-• your brain and your own awareness,
+• The brain and your own awareness,

-• tension levels,
+• Feeling tension levels,